-The Pacific Coast Branch of the American Historical Association congratulates the following PCB–AHA prize and award winners.
+The Pacific Coast Branch of the American Historical Association congratulates the following PCB–AHA prize and award winners for 2016.

 Pacific Historical Review Awards